amplience/dc-extension-aprimo-content-selector/README.md

 ## Known Limitations

-1. This extension is configured to worth with Image assets from Aprimo.
+1. This extension is configured to work with Image assets from Aprimo.

 2. This extension is limited to the response data from Aprimo Content Selector for integration.